asaeyl/clips-program-coffee/README.md

 ## Description
 * I did this project with my friends in University.
-* The Goals of the project is to pass the intellgent systems subject and to design an Expert system using CLIPS
+* The Goals of the project is to pass the intelligent systems subject and to design an Expert system using CLIPS

 * The decision tree